Leran10/TEA/README.md

 - `gtf_file`: Full path to your gene annotation GTF file
 - `species`: Species name for RepeatMasker (should match your genome species)

 > **Note:** You must download and prepare these reference files yourself.
+The files can be located anywhere on your system - just provide the full absolute paths in the config file.
+>
-Good sources include:
+> Good sources for reference files include:
 > - [Gencode](https://www.gencodegenes.org/): High-quality annotations for human and mouse
 > - [Ensembl](https://www.ensembl.org/): Reference genomes and annotations for multiple species
 > - [UCSC Genome Browser](https://genome.ucsc.edu/): Various genome builds and annotations